morpho-org/vault-v2/README.md

 ### Fees

 VaultV2 depositors are charged with a performance fee, which is a cut on interest (capped at 50%), and a management fee (capped at 5%), which is a cut on principal.
-Each fee go to its respective recipient set by the curator.
+Each fee goes to its respective recipient set by the curator.

 ### Roles